-AC lives in South Africa and is liable to tax in South Africa.
+AC lives in South Africa and is liable for tax in South Africa.
 AC paid monthly contributions of R2 000 to British Health.
 The contributions are for AC, AC's spouse and their children.
 They are all considered dependants under the rules of the medical scheme.
 British Health is not registered as a medical scheme under section 24(1) of the MS Act, but is registered under the laws of the United Kingdom.

-The monthly contributions for the year of assessment of R24 000 are qualifying contributions.
+The monthly contributions of R24 000 for the year of assessment are qualifying contributions.

-Contributions paid by a taxpayer to a different medical scheme than the scheme that the taxpayer is a member of, for a person who is dependent on that taxpayer for family care and support, will also be a qualifying contribution.
-The dependant does not have to be registered as a dependent on the taxpayer's medical scheme for the contribution to qualify for an MTC and medical allowances.
+Contributions paid by the taxpayer to a different medical scheme than the scheme that the taxpayer is a member of, for a person who is dependent on that taxpayer for family care and support, will also be a qualifying contribution.
+The dependant does not have to be registered as a dependant on the taxpayer's medical scheme for the contribution to qualify for the MTC and allowance.